top of page

 Imagine your child is like a barometer.
 They tell you the weather around them, but they are not the weather.
 The weather is the stress in their environment.
 Their behavior is their response to that stress.
 The barometer can’t change the weather, but the weather can change the barometer.
 The parent has the most power to influence and change the environment.

-A Parent-Centric approach places the keys to change in the parent’s hands.
+Thus, a Parent-Centric approach places the keys to change in the parent’s hands.
 It’s rooted in ‘understanding what your child’s behavior is telling you’ so you can respond systematically and effectively while nurturing a relationship that’ll take you through the teens and beyond.

 Child-Centric approaches place the keys to change in the child’s hands.
 They’re rooted in ‘trying to get your kid to do what you want them to do’ and often use techniques that utilize rewards and consequences to motivate a child’s behavior, without taking into account the stress-sensitivity or self-regulation skills of the child.